NeuraiProject/Neurai/doc/depinreceivemsg.md

   fails rather than silently dropping recipients when the set exceeds it.
 - A holder without a revealed public key cannot be included in ECIES group encryption and cannot authenticate; both are expected and reported.
+- Abuse control is split between the node (per address and minute: challenges issued and messages accepted) and the RPC proxy in front of it (per origin IP and minute, with a temporary block on excess, answered as HTTP 429 with `Retry-After`).
+A client that receives 429 should back off for the indicated time rather than retry.
 - Only P2PKH (secp256k1) addresses can authenticate; the pool key, the envelope and `poolsig` are secp256k1 as well.